vpsx/cogwheel/README.md

 # Cogwheel

-SAML SP and OIDC IdP on Apache.
+SAML SP and OIDC IdP implemented with Apache httpd, Shibboleth SP3, and Authlib.
+Authenticate with a SAML IdP or federation using OIDC.

 The implementation extends the InCommon TIER Shibboleth SP docker base image, found [here](https://github.internet2.edu/docker/shib-sp/tree/3.1.0_04172020).